Asymptotic Behaviour and Ratios of Complexity in Cellular Automata: Conclusions

 We have studied the asymptotic behaviour of cellular automata both for initial configurations and runtimes, as well as the fractions of Wolfram classes for increasingly larger rule spaces of computer programs, specifically cellular automata.
 Among the results, we confirmed preliminary findings reporting~\cite{wolfram2d} a preponderance of complex classes 3 and 4 as the number of symbols (colours) and neighbourhood ranges of these systems increase.
 An open question is whether the same trend persists for larger dimensions (or other computing models) although these authors have no evidence to believe that the trend will be different.

-We have shown that behaviour is for the most part stable for a given initial condition but that complexity increases in terms of the number of initial configurations and rules space sizes.
-The rate at which it does so is fast before asymptotically slowing down when approaching compressibility ratio 1 (uncompressibility).
+We have shown that behaviour is for the most part stable for a given initial condition but that complexity increases in terms of the number of both the initial configurations and rules spaces.
+The rate at which it does so is fast before asymptotically slowing down approaching compressibility ratio 1 (uncompressibility), growing by $\log(r^(1/k))$ after regression analysis, with $r$ the neighbourhood and $k$ the number of colours.
 Similar results were obtained by using two different measures.
-One was a block entropy measure normalised and applied to CA space-time diagrams.
+One was Shannon's entropy in the form of a block entropy version normalised and applied to CA space-time diagrams.
 The other measure was Kolmogorov complexity approximated by 2 different alternative methods, the traditional lossless compression algorithm and the Coding theorem based on algorithmic probability, from which a Block decomposition technique was devised.

-While the entropy result may be less surprising because the number of possible configurations with more symbols and larger neighbourhood ranges suggests an increase in entropy, the fact that the 3 approaches used to measure complexity in rule spaces (including estimations of a universal and objective measure such as Kolmogorov complexity) yielded the same results provides a robust answer to the question regarding the change of fractions of behaviour and the rate of this change in computer programs for increasing resources where complexity is clearly seen to dominate asymptotically.
+While the Shannon entropy result may be less surprising because the number of possible configurations with more symbols and larger neighbourhood ranges suggests an increase in entropy, the fact that the 3 approaches used to measure complexity in rule spaces (including estimations of a universal and objective measure such as Kolmogorov complexity) yielded the same results provides a robust answer to the question regarding the change of fractions of behaviour and the rate of this change in computer programs for increasing resources where complexity is clearly seen to dominate asymptotically.